shipyardapp/Shipyard-Documentation/docs/tutorials/create-blueprint.md

 | Placeholder    | Name of the file after converting |

 5. Click **Add Variable**.
-6. Click the **plus sign** to add a third Blueprint Variable.
+6. Click the **plus sign** next to Blueprint Variables to add a third Blueprint Variable.
 Input the following information:

 | Input          | Value                                                       |
 |----------------|-------------------------------------------------------------|